NathanHuntzinger/StarTrekChess/doc/writeup.md

 **At least 6 types of JavaFX Nodes, i.e. Buttons, TextField, Labels, CheckBoxes, RadioButtons, ImageView, etc. (30 points)**
 1. The chat will be Text feild nodes.
+2. The chat will have a send button as a Button node.
-2. The Boards will have a grid of rectangle nodes to select spaces.
+3. The Boards will have a grid of rectangle nodes to select spaces.
-3. The peices will be Image View nodes.
+4. The chess pieces will be Image View nodes.
+5. The current player will be displayed as a Label node on the top of the screen.
+6. **__Add another type of node used__**

 **Animation i.e. Timeline or FadeTransition.
 Or a video/audio component.
 (15 points)**
-1. The pieces will move from one space to another is a timeline transition.
+1. The pieces will move from one space to another in a timeline transition.

 **Events (20 points)**
 1. Mouse action events will be used to trigger logic when the player clicks on a piece.

 **Bindings (20 points)**
+**__Add a way we are using bindings__**

 **Listeners (20 points)**
+**__Add a way we are using listeners__**

 **Server-Client, or Client-Client connectivity (15 points)**
 1. Board